 The Myths and Truths About Penis Size

 The popular culture of penis size runs wide and deep.
 But there’s also a respectable body of science on penis size.
 And what this science suggests is that most men fall within what is considered the “normal” penis size range, with a mean flaccid (limp) penis length of about 3.5 inches and a mean erect length of 5 inches.
-Not only that, most men are just fine with their penis size, as 88% rate their penis size as average or large.
-So, my friend, there’s a good chance that you’re penis is well… normal.
+And yes, those lengths were measured by scientists: in polls where men self-report penis size, the results tend to be, shall we say, exaggerated.
+Not only that, but most men are just fine with their penis size, as 88% rate their penis size as average or large.
+So, my friend, there’s a good chance that your penis is well…normal.

 Grower or Show-er?

 The science does confirm that there really are “growers” and “show-ers” among us.
+Show-ers are definitely in the minority: 80% of men have penises that can best be described as growers.
 Examining penis physics, on average there is a 42% increase in penis length from the flaccid to erect state, with growers enlarging more than show-ers.
 Yup, men with shorter flaccid penises typically grow in size more dramatically than do men with larger flaccid penises.
 It also means you can’t judge a man’s sexual prowess by how he appears in the locker room.
 Maybe, it’s nature’s way of bringing a little equality to the world of penises.